gertingold/tools4scicomp/manuscript/git.rst

 server.

-A central server for the use with the version control system Git can be set up based on Gitlab.
-Many institutions are running a Gitlab instance [#gitlab_uaux]_.
-In addition, there exists the Github service at `github.com
+A central server for the use with the version control system Git can be set up based on GitLab.
+Many institutions are running a GitLab instance [#gitlab_uaux]_.
+In addition, there exists the GitHub service at `github.com
 <https://github.com/>`_.
-Github is popular among developers of open software
+GitHub is popular among developers of open software
 projects for which it provides repositories free of charge.
 Private repositories can be obtained at a monthly rate, but there exists also the possibility to apply for temporary free private repositories for academic use.
-In later sections, when discussing collaborative code development with Git, we will specifically address Gitlab, but the differences to Github are usually minor.
+In later sections, when discussing collaborative code development with Git, we will specifically address GitLab, but the differences to GitHub are usually minor.

 In the following sections, we will start by explaining the use of Git in a single-user scenario with a local repository.
-This knowledge also forms the basis for work in a multi-developer environment using Gitlab or Github.
+This knowledge also forms the basis for work in a multi-developer environment using GitLab or GitHub.

 Getting help
 ============